 - Dover: Varies by cruise line arrangement

-- Liverpool: City center rates apply – expect premium pricing
+- Liverpool: City centre rates apply, expect premium pricing

 - Portsmouth: Limited but reasonable rates